timjbray/jekyll-now/_posts/2019-04-10-Starting-an-engineering-culture.md

 It's given me a great opportunity to think about what's important to do when starting out.
 What patterns to watch out for.
 What decisions you can do early that will pay off later, what I've seen worked well, what didn't work as well or wished we'd done differently.

-There are a range of obvious decisions which I won't touch on - eg. lean/agile processes, modern architectures, platforms, CI/CD, monitoring, analytics etc. Instead, will try to cover some less obvious decisions.
+There are a range of obvious decisions which I won't touch on - eg. lean/agile processes, modern architectures, platforms, CI/CD, monitoring, analytics etc. Instead, will try to cover some less obvious decisions and patterns to watch out for.

 1. Table of contents
 {:toc}